ontoligent/polo/README.md

 			default\
 ```

-This shows the directory structure of the demo corpus that comes with
+This is the directory structure of the demo corpus that comes with
 Polo.
-To create your own, just replicate this structure and add your
+To create your own project, just replicate this structure, add your
-own contents, and edit the config file to match your needs.
+own contents, and then edit the config file to match your needs.
 The config
 file that ships with Polo looks like this:

 ```